micscov2/sine/README.txt

 # A combination of various concepts, utilities, libraries

-# written mostly in python
+# And sub projects and lot more...